 Minister of Health and Social Services Tracy-Anne McPhee

-Chair Chiefs Committee on Health Pauline Frost
+Chair of the Chiefs Committee on Health and Chief of Vuntut Gwitchin First Nation Pauline Frost

 The Putting People First report was the result of an independent review of the Yukon’s health and social system.
 It provides a roadmap for transforming the health and social system to better meet the needs of Yukoners.